the leeds librARY

 The Leeds Library founded 1768

-The Leeds Library is a wonderful mix of the old and the new located at the very heart of a busy shopping centre.
-It was founded in 1768 as a proprietary subscription library and is now the oldest surviving example of this sort of library in the British Isles.
+Founded in 1768 as a proprietary subscription library, the Leeds Library is a cultural and architectural gem in the heart of Leeds city centre and is now the oldest surviving example of this sort of library in the British Isles.
 It became a charity on 1 July 2008.

-There is a wide-ranging modern lending collection of books, magazines, dvds and cd books and music to which about 1500 additions are made each year.
+There is a wide-ranging modern lending collection of books, magazines and audio/visual items to which about 1500 additions are made each year mostly by Member recommendation.
 A historic collection of over 140,000 books is particularly strong in travel, biography, history and literature.
 There are also long runs of periodicals, popular novels and children's books and special collections of Civil War pamphlets and Reformation Tracts.
-A collection of books on science is currently being added to the library's online catalogue.

 Grade II* listed 1808 Greek Revival building by Thomas Johnson with major 1880-81 extension to the rear by Thomas Ambler.